yehia67/documentation/wallets/0.1/hub/references/grpc-api-reference.md

 **Hub has a gRPC API that simplifies connections to the Tangle and the Hub database.
 Use this API reference to find methods and learn what they do.**

 :::info:
 If you’re not familiar with gRPC and protobuf, we recommend following the [gRPC quickstart guide](https://grpc.io/docs/quickstart/).
+Or, you can [use the RESTful API](../references/restful-api-reference.md).
 :::

 <a name="hub.proto"></a>